 The Gunnerus Award in Sustainability Science

-Nominations are now closed.
-The prize will be awarded during the NTNU Science Festival in Trondheim, June 16 – 19, 2019.
+The winner will be announced on March 25th.
+The prize will be awarded at the NTNU Science Festival in Trondheim on June 17th 2019.

 The conferring institutions and Johan Ernst Gunnerus